OSU-AIGSA/osu-aigsa.github.io/docs/_posts/2023-1-19-reading-group.md

 This week's topic is **The Riddle of Induction**.
 Hume asks why we trust inference based on our past experiences.
 His argument later becomes formalized by Wolpert as part of the "No Free Lunch" theorems.

-To prepare, **please spend ~1 hour reading** at least [Section 1 "Hume's Problem"](https://plato.stanford.edu/entries/induction-problem/#HumeProb) of the Stanford Encyclopedia of Philosophy entry on "The Problem of Induction".
+To prepare, **please spend up to 1 hour reading** at least [Section 1 "Hume's Problem"](https://plato.stanford.edu/entries/induction-problem/#HumeProb) of the Stanford Encyclopedia of Philosophy entry on "The Problem of Induction".